Prabowo Subianto: Early life and family

 Prabowo's father, Sumitro Djojohadikusumo (1917–2001), was originally from Gombong, Kebumen.
 He was an economist who served as former President Sukarno's minister for the economy and Suharto's minister for research and technology.
 Sumitro named Prabowo after his own younger brother who was killed in an incident against Japanese forces in Lengkong, Tangerang during the Indonesian National Revolution.
 Prabowo's mother, Dora Marie Sigar (1919–2008), was a Protestant Christian of Minahasan and German descent, who originated from the Sigar-Maengkom family in Langowan, North Sulawesi.
 Her father was a member of the Volksraad of the Dutch East Indies.
 They were married in Matraman, East Jakarta.

 Prabowo has two older sisters, Bianti Djojohadikusumo, who was born in 1946 and Maryani Djojohadikusumo, who was born in 1948.
 His only brother, Hashim Djojohadikusumo, was born in 1953.
 Prabowo's eldest sister, Bianti, is married to J. Soedradjad Djiwandono, Governor of Bank Indonesia from 1993 until 1998, whilst her sister, Maryani, was married to a French expatriate entrepreneur, Didier Lemaistre who died in 2018.
 Prabowo's brother, Hashim, is one of the wealthiest businessmen in Indonesia with assets across the globe from Indonesia to Europe and North America.
 Due to his father's political exile borne from differences with Sukarno in the 1960s, they lived in self-exile, notably in countries such as Switzerland, Singapore, Thailand, Malaysia, and the United Kingdom.
-Henceforth, Prabowo and his siblings have a cosmopolitan background.
 During his high school years, he studied at Victoria Institution in Kuala Lumpur, Malaysia.
 Between 1966 and 1968, the family lived in London, where Prabowo attended and graduated from the American School.
 Sumitro subsequently encouraged his son to attend a military academy.
-According to peers and observers, Prabowo was talented with a passion for stratagems and had an appetite for political power.
+According to peers and observers, Prabowo was strategic and had an appetite for political power.

-Sumitro himself came from an elite background.
+Sumitro himself came from a political background.
 His father, Margono Djojohadikusumo, was the founder of the country's first state bank Bank Negara Indonesia (BNI), the first leader of Indonesia's provisional Supreme Advisory Council (DPA), and a member of the Investigating Committee for Preparatory Work for Independence (BPUPK) that drafted the steps for Indonesia's independence.
-With the pedigrees of his father and grandfather, Prabowo is the third generation of a family that has served high positions in Indonesia since its establishment in 1945.
+Prabowo is the third generation of a family that has served political positions in Indonesia since its independence in 1945.

 Prabowo and Titiek have a son, Didit Hediprasetyo, who lived in Boston before settling in Paris to pursue a career in fashion design.
-While his son has shown little interest in politics, Prabowo is uncle to Gerindra politicians Thomas Djiwandono, Budi Djiwandono, Aryo Djojohadikusumo, and Rahayu Djojohadikusumo, who will together continue the Djojohadikusumo political lineage.
+While his son has shown little interest in politics, Prabowo is an uncle to Gerindra politicians Thomas Djiwandono, Budi Djiwandono, Aryo Djojohadikusumo, and Rahayu Djojohadikusumo, who will together continue the Djojohadikusumo political lineage.